DataDog/datadog-ci-azure-devops/README.md

 ### Service Connection

-To connect to your Datadog site, Datadog recommends setting up a custom service connection when configuring the Synthetics Run Test task.
+To connect to your [Datadog site][11], Datadog recommends setting up a custom service connection when configuring the Synthetics Run Test task.

 You need to provide the following inputs:

 - Datadog site: Which Datadog site to connect to.
+Your Datadog site is {{< region-param key="dd_site" code="true" >}}.
 - Custom subdomain (default: `app`): The name of the custom subdomain set to access your Datadog application.
 If the URL used to access Datadog is `myorg.datadoghq.com`, this value needs to be set to `myorg`.
 - API Key: Your Datadog API key.
 This key is created by your [Datadog organization][6].
 - Application key: Your Datadog application key.
 This key is created by your [Datadog organization][6].